open-accelerators/mercury/README.md

 This component is the starting point for cluster administrators wishing to deploy an ecosystem of Service Domains on their application cluster.

+## Build

+Prerequisites:

+* Maven 3.8.4
+* Java 11
+* Docker or Podman for container images

+### Profiles

+In the Maven pom there are defined a list of profiles.

+* `native` It will trigger the Quarkus Native builds for the operator and the examples
+* `container-build` Creates the container images using the native builds.
+Use the `container-build` property to activate both profiles at once. e.g. `mvn package -Dcontainer-build`
+* `coverage` Execute code coverage analysis.
+* `podman` Specific in case you need to use `test-containers` and don't have Docker.
+* `platform-release` GPG sign the generated artifacts
+* `checkstyle` Run the checkstyle plugin.
+Active by default
+* `crd` Generate CRDs

 ## Get involved with the community
 __(Under construction)__